Is Online For You

 Become familiar with Blackboard, the Learning Management System used to support online learning at Framingham State University.
 If this is your first online class, visit the Blackboard On Demand Learning Center before classes begin.

 Log into Blackboard early.
 All online students receive a welcome message before classes begin.
-If the email does not arrive before the course begins, contact the Blackboard support line, 1-866-361-8970, for your username and password.
+If the email does not arrive before the course begins, a request may be reported online at myIT.framingham.edu, by phone 508-215-5906 or in-person (Technology Resource Center –TRC) in the lower mezzanine of the Whittemore Library, for your username and password.

 Familiarize yourself with your course site and instructor expectations.
 Your instructor will email a welcome message when the course is opened (not always before classes begin.)
 Open each menu option listed in your class site so that you become familiar with the course tools.
 Find the course syllabus, schedule, class requirements, methods of communication, and know where to go for help.